HappyRyan2/hypocube-translocation/README.md

-# hypocube-translocation
+# Hypocube Translocation
 This is an abstract puzzle game that involves translocating (moving) hypocubes (squares).
 The game is played in a grid of tiles, each containing an extender that can push (or pull) an object in a certain direction.
 The goal of each level is to move the blue square onto the red square.

-# installation
+## Installation
- 1. Download the file from the correct branch (when released)
+ 1. Download the file (HypocubeTranslocation.exe) from [the latest release](https://github.com/HappyRyan2/hypocube-translocation/releases/tag/v1.0)
+ 2. Move the file somewhere outside of Downloads
- 2. Run the file
+ 3. Run the file

-This program is a work-in-progress.
-The master branch is incomplete and is also probably very buggy.
-It would probably be a good idea to wait for an official release before downloading.
+## Uninstallation
+This program does not have an uninstaller since it only creates one file aside from the executable.
+For the program to be completely uninstalled, you must:
+ 1. Delete the file HypocubeTranslocation.exe from wherever you put it after downloading
+ 2. Delete the folder C:/Users/ *[yourname]* /Appdata/Local/HypocubeTranslocation